zikula/core/CONTRIBUTING.md

 Pull requests are welcome, please see https://github.com/zikula/core/wiki/Contributing

-Pull requests should use the following desription template:
+Pull requests should use the following description template:

 ```
 | Q             | A